woleet/woleet-widget/README.md

 # Using Woleet web libraries

-See [examples/index.html](examples/index.html) for an example of how to insert this widget in a web page.
+See [examples/index.html](examples/index.html) for examples about how to insert this widget in a web page.